SteeltoeOSS/steeltoe-site/source/docs/steeltoe-security.html.markdown

 ### 1.1.5 Add Application Client

-Next, add the quick start application as a new client for the UAA server to enable it to interact with the UAA server:
+Next, add the quick start application as a new client for the UAA server to enable it to interact with the UAA server, as follows:

 ```bash
 > uaac client add myTestApp --scope cloud_controller.read,cloud_controller_service_permissions.read,openid,testgroup \